upserve/dockly/README.md

     - required: `false`
     - default: `nil`
     - class: `Dockly::Foreman`
     - description: any Foreman scripts used in the deb.
-Note that if you want to have multiple forman blocks, you must specify different `build_dir`s for each.

 `rpm`
 -----